Emergency telephone: Other common locations for emergency telephones

 In some countries, they are also found in places where people may feel vulnerable or unsafe at night.
 They are commonly found on university campuses, urban parks and housing estates.
 These are generally linked to security companies who patrol the streets where the phones are located.
 And on campuses, they typically connect to the campus security or police.

 Decline

 Improving coverage of the cellular network in combination with high maintenance and upkeep costs have resulted in declining usage of emergency telephones for highways.
 In Belgium and the Netherlands, roadside emergency telephones have been retired from service as of 2017.
 In case of emergency, drivers are expected to use their own cellphone to alert emergency services.
-In some sparsely populated areas in Wallonia, roadside emergency telephones are expected to remain operational until 2020.
+In Wallonia, roadside emergency telephones were deactivated on 1 May 2021, following Flanders, which had done so in 2017.
+A dedicated smartphone application called Edwige was introduced to replace them, though this replacement service was itself discontinued in September 2024.

+In California, freeway call boxes dropped from 98,000 uses in 2001 to 19,600 in 2010, or about 1 call per box per month.
+The annual maintenance of freeway call boxes for the Service Authority for Freeways and Expressways (SAFE) program in the San Francisco Bay Area was $1.7 million annually in 2011.
+During the 2010s, California removed most of their call boxes in urban and suburban areas, leaving them only in areas with minimal cell reception.
+In 2016, emergency phones were removed from Melbourne's Western Ring Road.